readthedocs/readthedocs.org/docs/custom_domains.rst

    .. tab:: Read the Docs Community

+In order to setup your custom domain, follow these steps:

       - Add a CNAME record in your DNS that points the domain to ``readthedocs.io``
       - Go the :guilabel:`Admin` tab of your project
       - Click on :guilabel:`Domains`